jamesETF/untitled-folder/Locations/Chicago/ChicagoIndex.md

 ---
 width: full
+title: French Bulldog Breeder in Chicago, IL.
+We specialize in French Bulldog Puppies only (only frenchie puppies)
 subtitle: French Bulldog Breeder in Chicago, IL
-description: Ethical Frenchie of Chicago, IL, if you are looking for a legitmately bred french bulldog puppies look no further.
+description: Ethical Frenchie of Chicago, IL, if you are looking for ethically bred french bulldog puppies look no further.
+Learn more about our breeding process.
 permalink: /Illinois/Chicago
 navbar:
   sticky: true